William Horsell: The Truth-Tester and the Vegetarian Society

 The Truth-Tester was first published in England in 1845 as a temperance journal.
-In 1846, it was purchased by Horsell from F. R. Lees, who was preparing to emigrate to America.
+In 1846, Horsell purchased it from F. R. Lees, who was preparing to emigrate to America.
 It was reissued in September, incorporating The Healthian, as the Truth-Tester, Temperance Advocate, and Manx Healthian Journal.
 It was published from Douglas, Isle of Man, where lower stamp duties applied, and sold for twopence monthly.

 In early 1847, a letter published in the Truth-Tester proposed the formation of a vegetarian society.
 This led to a "physiological conference" organised by William Oldham in July 1847 at the Concordium.
-The event was attended by up to 130 participants, including Bible Christian James Simpson, and resulted in several resolutions, including one to reconvene later that year.
+The event was attended by up to 130 participants, including James Simpson of the Bible Christian Church, and resulted in several resolutions, including one to reconvene later that year.

 On 30 September 1847, a follow-up meeting was held at the Northwood Villa Hydropathic Institute in Ramsgate.
 Chaired by Joseph Brotherton, MP for Salford and a member of the Bible Christian Church, the meeting formally established the Vegetarian Society.
 Simpson was elected president, William Oldham treasurer, and Horsell secretary.
 Horsell managed the Society's affairs from his London office.
 He also operated the Vegetarian Depôt with his business partner, which served as a publishing and distribution centre for vegetarian literature.

 In 1848, the journal came under the auspices of the Vegetarian Society and was renamed The Vegetarian Advocate.
 It became the Society's official journal and described vegetarianism as "the next practical moral subject which is likely to call forth the virtuous energy of society".

-Differences in dietary views led to growing tensions between Horsell and Simpson, who was based in Manchester and favoured the inclusion of eggs and dairy in the vegetarian diet.
-In September 1849, Simpson launched the Vegetarian Messenger as a rival publication to Horsell's Vegetarian Advocate.
-Following these developments, Horsell stepped down as secretary in 1850, and the Messenger replaced the Advocate as the Society's official journal.
+Differences in dietary views contributed to tensions between Horsell and Simpson, who was based in Manchester and favoured the inclusion of eggs and dairy in the vegetarian diet.
+In September 1849, Simpson launched The Vegetarian Messenger as a rival publication to Horsell's Vegetarian Advocate.
+Horsell stepped down as secretary in 1850, and the Messenger replaced the Advocate as the Society's official journal.

 London Vegetarian Association

-in November 1849, Horsell helped form a committee of London-based vegetarians, which adopted the name London Vegetarian Association (LVA) in 1852.
-The committee included figures such as Viettinghoff, Wiles, Hodgson, G. Dornbusch, and J. Shirley Hibberd, with Horsell serving as treasurer.
-The LVA promoted meals based on fruits and grains and avoided tea and coffee, practices influenced by the earlier Alcott House community, of which many of its members had also been part.
+In November 1849, Horsell helped form a committee of London-based vegetarians, which adopted the name London Vegetarian Association (LVA) in 1852.
+The committee included Viettinghoff, Wiles, Hodgson, G. Dornbusch, and J. Shirley Hibberd, with Horsell serving as treasurer.
+The LVA promoted meals based on fruits and grains and avoided tea and coffee, reflecting the influence of the earlier Alcott House community, of which many members had also been part.

-The activities of the LVA were viewed with increasing concern by the Manchester leadership of the Vegetarian Society, who considered its rejection of dairy and eggs too extreme.
-The differences came to a head in early 1856, when Horsell was elected secretary of the LVA.
-Simpson responded by appointing a "local secretary" of his own choosing, more closely aligned with the Manchester viewpoint, after which the LVA's activities gradually declined.
+The LVA's activities were viewed with concern by the Manchester leadership of the Vegetarian Society, who considered its rejection of dairy and eggs too extreme.
+The dispute continued into early 1856, when Horsell was elected secretary of the LVA.
+Simpson responded by appointing a "local secretary" of his own choosing, more closely associated with the Manchester view, after which the LVA's activities gradually declined.